ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 npm install --global gulp
 ```

-Now, run `gulp -v` (Gulp version) to test that Gulp is installed properly, and you should get output similar to:
+Now, run `gulp -v` (Gulp version) to test that Gulp is installed correctly, and you should get output similar to:

 ```
 ➜  ~ gulp -v